samlawski/codecookies/flask-2-tutorial/11-cookies-in-flask.md

   var itemName = e.target.dataset.name
   var cookieObj = {}
   cookieObj[itemName] = $numberOfItems.innerText
+  if($numberOfItems.innerText == 0) delete cookieObj[itemName]
   document.cookie = 'shoppingCart=' + JSON.stringify(cookieObj) + ';path=/'
 })
 ```

+After setting the number of items as the value, there is a simple condition that checks if the value is `0`.
+If it is, it'll delete the entire key-value pair.

 If you save everything now and reload the page, you can click the `+` and `-` buttons to increase or decrease the number of cookies in the shopping cart, and you can use the developer tools to confirm that they are actually written in the cookie.